-If you feel they do not deserve to be penalised with a rejection, we recommend that you send a message to these participants asking them to return their submission on Prolific or find out if they experienced an issue and would like the opportunity to participate again.
+In these cases we ask that you send a message to these participants asking them to return their submission on Prolific or find out if they experienced an issue and would like the opportunity to participate again.

 Incorrect completion codes

 If participants are completing your study as normal but the completion code is incorrect then it could be due to one of two reasons: